Agnes Morton: Career

+Her main career singles highlights included winning the London Championships two times, the Tunbridge Wells Open three times, the East of England Championships two times, the Essex Championships six times, the Suffolk Championships nine times, and the Redhill Open nine times.

+On the international circuit she won the International Tennis Championship of Deauville one time, the Baden Baden International two times, and The Homburg Cup three times.

+In 1903, she was described by A. Wallis Myers as a 'careful, steady and improving player'.

 Grand Slam finals

 Singles (2 runners-up)

 1This was the all-comers final as May Sutton Bundy did not defend her 1907 Wimbledon title, which resulted in the winner of the all-comers final winning the challenge round and, thus, Wimbledon in 1908 by walkover.

 2This was the all-comers final as Charlotte Cooper Sterry did not defend her 1908 Wimbledon title, which resulted in the winner of the all-comers final winning the challenge round and, thus, Wimbledon in 1909 by walkover.